bao-tg/kindle-vocab/README.md

   - You may upload a custom dictionary file, provided that it is in CSV format with the structure: `word, information`.
 - Run the command: **`Upload your dictionary file`**.

 > ℹ️ Note: Amazon dictionaries are DRM-protected and cannot be used.
 We use public alternatives like GCIDE/Webster.
+The wiktionary.csv file is my customized version of the [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Main_Page) data.

 ### 3. Sync and Review Vocabulary

 - Click the **Sync** icon in the ribbon (left sidebar)
 - In the modal popup, click **`Start Sync`**
 - A file `My Vocabulary Builder.md` will be created
-- Use checkboxes to track learning progress directly in Obsidian
+- Use checkboxes to track learning progress directly in Obsidian (Remember to change to preview mode, Ctrl + E, to use checkboxes)

 ---